 Welcome to With Cunning & Command, a blog about magic, occultism, grimoires, spirit work, folk lore, and esoteric scholarship.
 We are magicians, karcists, necromancers, and diviners working with diverse Old and New World traditions, grimoires, and spirit courts joined by common goals, loves, and approaches to the hidden.
 Here, on our new website, we hope to host book reviews, snippets of ritual procedures, reflections on sorcerous practices, and a miscellany of other related writings.
 Our work is invested in ever furthering the transformation of the magician as a magical being herself, while concurrently deepening levels of spirit communion and mastery using the twin-forked prongs of knowledge and strength, insight and power—with sagacious cunning and authoritative command.

 This blog is run by three authors.
-Originally, it was penned by partners Sfinga and Salt, and now is delighted to feature their close friend (and Sfinga’s godbrother in Quimbanda) B. Key:
+Originally, it was penned by partners Sfinga and Salt, and now is delighted to feature one of their dearest friends (and Sfinga’s godbrother in Quimbanda) B. Key:

 Sfinga is a traditional witch, diviner, and spirit-worker from the Balkans.
 Born in Serbia, her magic is rooted in the oral traditions of zduhać and zmajevit lineages, with her chief pacts being among the various dragon spirits of those lands.
 Fascinated with folk magic, Eastern Orthodox Christianity, old Slavic folklore and mythology, and various ways of working both devils and saints, she strives towards ever refining new cunning with old wisdom.
 Her grimoire of choice is the Libellus Veneri Nigro Sacer, a little-known text she has documented her work with on this blog.
 She is also trained in rootwork and is an initiate of Quimbanda through Tata Apokan of the Cabula Mavile Kitulu kia Njila.